The Squeeze Is One Bollinger Bands Strategy You Need To Know

 Today I'm going to discuss a great Bollinger Bands Strategy.
 Over the years I've seen many trading strategies come and go.

 What typically happens is a trading strategy works well on specific market conditions and becomes very popular.
-Once the market conditions change, the strategy no longer works and is quickly replaced with another strategy that works in the current market conditions.

 When John Bollinger introduced the Bollinger Bands Strategy over 20 years ago I was skeptical about its longevity.

 I thought it would last a short time and would fade into the sunset like most popular trading strategies of the time.
 I have to admit that I was wrong and Bollinger Bands became one of the most relied on technical indicators that was ever created

 For those of you who are not familiar with Bollinger Bands it's rather a simple indicator.
 You begin with the 20-day Simple Moving Average of the closing prices.

 The upper and lower bands are then set two standard deviations above and below this moving average.
 The bands move away from the moving average when volatility expands and move towards the moving average when volatility contracts.